 2.5 Purchase Your Stock

 Finally, It’s time to purchase the stock.
-Now, Set the amount of which you want to purchase or simply set the number of stocks you want to purchase.
-Select the order type according to your choice and hit on place order.
-Your brokerage account will take some trading fees in the form of a commission.
+Now, set the amount you want to buy or the number of stocks you wish to buy.
+Select the order type according to your choice and hit place order.
+Your brokerage account will take some trading fees as a commission.

 Booyah!
 You just purchased your first-ever stock.